-D. If an ESCO notifies Con Edison to enroll the customer at the new address less than 5 business days (10 days for non-residential customers) prior to the turn-on date, but at least 10 calendar days prior to the cycle date, the customer will take service under bundled service until the first cycle date following notification, which will be the effective date of enrollment.
+D. If an ESCO notifies Con Edison to enroll the customer at the new address less than 15 days prior to the turn-on date, but at least 10 calendar days prior to the cycle date, the customer will take service under bundled service until the first cycle date following notification, which will be the effective date of enrollment.

 5.3.4.D.
-If an ESCO supplies a completed application to Con Edison to enroll a residential customer at least 5 business days prior to the turn-on date, the turn-on date will be the effective date of enrollment, provided that no construction is required and the customer has met all tariff requirements.
+If an ESCO supplies a completed application to Con Edison to enroll a customer at least 15 days prior to the turn-on date, the turn-on date will be the effective date of enrollment, provided that no construction is required and the customer has met all tariff requirements.
 If construction is required, service will commence after all connections are complete.

-Applications for non-residential service must be submitted at least 10 calendar days prior to the turn-on date.5.3.5.A.
+5.3.5.A.
 Any customer wanting to transfer between ESCOs must have the new ESCO contact Con Edison for enrollment.
 The transfer will be effective on the first cycle billing date following the ESCO’s notification to the Company.
-The notification must be received by the Company at least 10 calendar days prior to the cycle date or a special meter reading date arranged by the new ESCO at least two business days prior to the switch date.
+The notification must be received by the Company at least 15 calendar days prior to the cycle date or a special meter reading date arranged by the new ESCO.

 5.3.7.A.
-When a Retail Choice customer notifies the Company at least 10 days prior to the next cycle billing date that it requests bundled service, Con Edison will close out the customer’s retail access account with the ESCO as of the next cycle billing date.
+When a Retail Choice customer notifies the Company at least 15 days prior to the next cycle billing date that it requests bundled service, Con Edison will close out the customer’s retail access account with the ESCO as of the next cycle billing date.
 A Customer may request bundled service based on a special meter reading, performed by the customer’s MDSP , provided that the scheduled date is no less than 5 days after the request.
 A notice confirming the transfer to bundled service will be sent to the customer when the account record is changed.

-The customer will be charged a $10 switching fee, except for the first voluntary switch that occurs during the 12 months following the customer’s initial enrollment in the Retail Choice Program.
+4. Add provision relating to Consolidated Utility Billing

+5.5 Consolidated Utility Billing Services

+In advance of the effectiveness of the Commission’s Uniform Retail Access Billing and Payment Processing Practices (the “Uniform Billing Practices”), the Company may offer Consolidated Utility Billing to ESCOs.
+The Company will announce to all ESCOs in its service territory when such billing will be available for any customer in the retail access program.
+The charge to the ESCO for billing services and the billing services credit to customers are stated in the Retail Access Rate Schedule.
+When Electronic Data Interchange (EDI) standards are approved by the Commission and operational for consolidated utility billing, the Company’s consolidated utility billing service will be modified to conform to the requirements of EDI and the Uniform Billing Practices.

+5. Add new section to provisions governing assignment of ESCO contracts

 6.5.
 Assignment of ESCO Contracts